 You must set the custom frequency in hours as an integer value.
 For example, 1, 2, 3 but not 1.5 or 1.75.

-Historical Data: In the first run of the Pipeline, Hevo ingests historical data for all the objects on the basis of the historical sync duration selected at the time of creating the Pipeline, and loads it to the Destination.
+Historical Data: The first run of the Pipeline ingests historical data for the selected objects on the basis of the historical sync duration specified at the time of creating the Pipeline and loads it to the Destination.
 Default duration: 1 Year.

 Incremental Data: Once the historical load is complete, all new and updated records for the objects in the Transaction, Item and Deleted tables are synchronized with your Destination according to the ingestion frequency.